Getting Started

 - Activate the service by executing:

-sudo systemctl enable docker-compose-dsail.service
+sudo systemctl enable docker-compose-jaxon.service

 - Start the service:

-sudo systemctl start docker-compose-dsail.service
+sudo systemctl start docker-compose-jaxon.service

 - Activate the service by executing: